 Assistant Professor of Graphic Design

-Dr. Salamanca is an interaction designer who has been experimenting with product aesthetics and information technologies, from both academia and industry, for more than 16 years.
+Dr. Salamanca is a design researcher and interaction designer who has been experimenting with product aesthetics and information technologies, from both academia and industry, for more than 16 years.

-Dr. Salamanca holds a doctoral degree from the IIT Institute of Design in Chicago, USA, a master degree in design direction from Domus Academy in Milan, Italy, and a BA in Industrial Design at Pontificia Universidad Javeriana in Bogota, Colombia.
+Dr. Salamanca is currently assistant professor at the School of Art + Design at the University of Illinois at Urbana-Champaign.
+He holds a doctoral degree from the IIT Institute of Design in Chicago, a master degree in Design Direction from Domus Academy in Milan, Italy, and a BA in Industrial Design at Pontificia Universidad Javeriana in Bogota, Colombia.

 - Swarm intelligence for collaborative urban cycling